elixir-ecto/ecto/guides/howtos/Composable transactions with Multi.md

 # Composable transactions with Multi

 Ecto relies on database transactions when multiple operations must be performed atomically.
-The most common example used for transaction are bank transfers between two people:
+The most common example used for transactions are bank transfers between two people:

 ```elixir
 Repo.transaction(fn ->